TO HELP ENSURE COMMUNICATION IS CLEAR ON BOTH SIDES (STUDENTS & TUTORS), CLICK HERE TO SEE ADVICE TO OUR STUDENTS.

-We would recommend no touching, no handshakes and no friendly body contact.
+No touching, handshakes or friendly body contact.

 We would recommend that students and tutors wash their hands before and after each tutoring lesson with soap and/or hand sanitiser.

-Group lessons (2 or more students with one tutor) are permitted, but social distancing must still be respected.
+Group lessons (2 or more students with one tutor) are permitted but social distancing must still be respected.